Impact 1

 Promoting Human Wildlife Coexistence

 Each elephant is twinned with a conservation NGO, whose work directly benefits from the proceeds of their sculpture sales.
-The migration encourages conservation strategies to be indigenous and community led and our headline partners, Coexistence Consortium and Lion Guardians, Indigenous Led expemplify this in their work.
-Our aim is to sell 1,000 elephants and raise $10m for coexistence.
-Our New York City partner is the Wild Bird Fund.
+The migration encourages conservation strategies to be Indigenous and community led.
+Our partners, including Coexistence Consortium, Lion Guardians and INDIGENOUS LED exemplify this in their work.

 Impact 2